What Is Builders Risk Insurance?

 - Residential construction projects

 - House flippers

 - Architects or Engineers

-As buildings are being constructed, builder's risk insurance coverage may include:
+As buildings are being constructed, builder's risk insurance covers the insured party from:

 - Explosions or Fire

 If a delay arises in a construction project due to a covered loss, this builder insurance can potentially mitigate the financial impact and soft costs incurred from taxes, interest on loans, lost sales, or lost rental income.

 - Intentional Acts

 - Mechanical Breakdown